AnnaStuckert/ViT_MyST/Introduction.md

     orcid: 0000-0003-3737-0972
     url: https://annastuckert.github.io
 abstract: |
-  This document provides an overview of the `ViT_Facemap` project, which applies Vision Transformers (ViT) for facial mapping.
-It explores the background of machine learning in emotional expression analysis and discusses the architecture and applications of Vision Transformers in image classification tasks.
+  ViT_Facemap is a project that utilizes Vision Transformers (ViT) for facial mapping.
+The project is primarily focused on the development and application of advanced machine learning models to detect and interpret facial features using ViT architectures.
 exports:
   - format: tex
     template: volcanica